MSukanec/archub/replit.md

 Changelog:
 - June 28, 2025.
 Fixed Personnel page navigation and standardized empty states across all pages
   • Fixed Personnel page routing issue by adding proper Link component from wouter for "Ir a Bitácora" button
+  • Added CustomEmptyState to Activity page without action button as requested
+  • Fixed Personnel and Bitácora pages to hide statistics cards when no data exists - now only CustomEmptyState shows
   • Verified both Bitácora and Personal pages now show CustomEmptyState when no data exists (like projects/contacts pages)
   • Simplified CustomEmptyState design removing complex animated shapes for improved performance and cleaner aesthetic
   • Replaced complex animations with simple diagonal hatch background pattern using repeating-linear-gradient